kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 [Kurtosis](https://www.kurtosis.com/) is a composable build system designed for configuring multi-container test environments.
 It specifically enables developers to create reproducible environments that require dynamic setup logic, such as blockchain testnets.

 In this guide, the Kurtosis eth-network-package spins up a local Ethereum testnet with support for the [`geth`](https://geth.ethereum.org/) Execution Layer (EL) client, as well as [`teku`](https://consensys.net/knowledge-base/ethereum-2/teku/), [`lighthouse`](https://lighthouse.sigmaprime.io/), and [`lodestar`](https://lodestar.chainsafe.io/) Consensus Layer (CL) clients.
 This package serves as a configurable and composable alternative to networks in frameworks like Hardhat Network, Ganache, and Anvil.
-Kurtosis offers developers greater control and flexibility over the testnets they use, which is a major reason why the Ethereum Foundation employed Kurtosis to test the Merge and continues to use it for testing network upgrades.
+Kurtosis offers developers greater control and flexibility over the testnets they use, which is a major reason why the [Ethereum Foundation used Kurtosis to test the Merge](https://www.kurtosis.com/blog/testing-the-ethereum-merge) and continues to use it for testing network upgrades.

 ## Setting up Kurtosis

 Before you proceed, make sure you have:
 * [Installed and started the Docker engine](https://docs.kurtosis.com/next/install#i-install--start-docker) on your local machine
 * [Installed the Kurtosis CLI](https://docs.kurtosis.com/next/install#ii-install-the-cli) (or upgraded it to the latest release, if you already have the CLI installed)
 * Installed[Node.js](https://nodejs.org/en), [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable), and [npx](https://www.npmjs.com/package/npx) (for your dApp environment)